top of page

 Economic slowdowns tend to trigger a chain reaction:

-• Business owners delay growth plans
+• Business owners delay growth plans.

-• Buyers start looking for “discounted” acquisitions
+• Buyers start looking for “discounted” acquisitions.

-• Lenders tighten their requirements
+• Lenders tighten their requirements.

-• Investors get cautious
+• Investors get cautious.

-• Owners put off succession and exit planning
+• Owners put off succession and exit planning.

 In this climate, clarity is power.
 A valuation during a downturn offers that clarity.
 It helps you understand where your business truly stands—not just financially, but competitively and operationally.

-• Evaluating insurance coverage or tax positions
+• Insurance Insights: Evaluating your business can help you reassess insurance coverage or tax positions effectively.

 What I’ve Seen as a Valuation Professional